Building and Testing Gradio Apps with CodeSandbox

 3. Write a Simple Gradio App

-file and write a basic Gradio interface:
+Create a app.py file and write a basic Gradio interface:

 import gradio as gr